 - Grading Rubric

-9,000 years ago humans invented agriculture as a way to grow enough food for people to eat.
-Today, agriculture happens all over the globe, and takes up 40% of Earth’s land surface!
-To make space for our food, humans must clear large areas of land, creating a disturbance, or drastic change, to the habitat.
+About 9,000 years ago humans invented agriculture as a way to grow enough food for people to eat.
+Today, agriculture happens all over the globe and takes up 40% of Earth’s land surface.
+To make space for our food, humans must clear large areas of land, which creates a drastic change, or disturbance, to the habitat.
 This land-clearing disturbance removes the native plants already there including trees, small flowering plants, and grasses.
-Many types of animals including mammals, birds, and insects need these native plants for food or shelter and will now find it difficult to live in the area.
-For example, a woodpecker bird can’t live somewhere where there are no trees, because they live and find their food in the trees.
+Many types of animals including mammals, birds, and insects depend on these native plants for food or shelter.
+Large scale disturbances can make it difficult to live in the area.
+For example, a woodpecker bird cannot live somewhere that has no trees because they live and find their food in the trees.

 However, some agriculture might help some animals because they can use the crops being grown for the food and shelter they need to survive.
 One example is the cacao tree, which grows in the rainforests of South America.
 Humans use the seeds of this plant to make chocolate, so it is a very important crop, especially if you like chocolate!
 Cacao trees need very little light.
 They grow best in a unique habitat called the forest understory, which is composed of the shorter trees and bushes under the large trees found in rainforests.
-To get lots of cacao seeds for chocolate, farmers need to have large rainforest trees above their cacao trees for shade.
+To get a lot of cacao seeds for chocolate, farmers need to have large rainforest trees above their cacao trees for shade.
 In many ways, cacao farms resemble a native rainforest.
 Many native plant species grow there and there are still taller tree species.
 However, these farms are different in important ways from a native rainforest.
 For example, there are many more cacao trees on the farm than are found in native rainforests.
 Also, there are fewer small flowering plants on the ground because humans that work on cacao farms trample them as they walk around the farm.